gradle/develocity-actions/README.md

 ## Release the action

-- Upgrade the release notes in `release/changelog.md`
 - Push the new version as a tag:

 ```bash
 git tag vX.Y
 git push origin vX.Y
 ```

+- Empty the release notes in `release/changelog.md` and push the change to prepare for next development iteration